WorldWideTelescope/worldwide-telescope-data-guide/content/data-file-formats/collections/index.md

 # Structure of a Collection File

 A collection file is coded in XML, and is a hierarchical collection of **Folder** entries.
-The following example can be loaded into AAS WorldWide Telescope and will appear as the image below, even though all the folders are empty.
+The following example can be loaded into WorldWide Telescope and will appear as the image below, even though all the folders are empty.
 The example is based on a community payload file, though a very similar structure would apply to a hierarchical selection of tours or studies.

-Note that the **Name** entries appear in the upper panel of AAS WorldWide Telescope, and that one unique thumbnail image for each **Folder** is helpful (though not required, a default thumbnail will be used if none is provided), and more thumbnail images will be helpful for each entry within each
+Note that the **Name** entries appear in the upper panel of WorldWide Telescope, and that one unique thumbnail image for each **Folder** is helpful (though not required, a default thumbnail will be used if none is provided), and more thumbnail images will be helpful for each entry within each